oracle-devrel/leagueoflegends-optimizer/hols/mlwithoci/integration/integration.md

 Estimated Lab Time: 30 minutes

-## Producer
+## Task 1: Producer

 The producer will:
-- Create a web socket in port 8001 that can be listened to by the consumer
+- Create a web socket in port 8001, which can be listened to by the consumer
 - Make requests to the League Live Client API in an infinite loop
 - Send the requests' responses through the web socket so that the consumer can read them